ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Plugins

-The following section lists news about the [modules](https://www.libelektra.org/plugins/readme) we updated in this release.
+The following section lists news about the [plugins](https://www.libelektra.org/plugins/readme) we updated in this release.

+### Contract

+We simplified and extended the plugin's contract, mostly related to `infos/status`.
+`infos/status` describes the development status of a plugin.
+It is used for automatic selection of the best plugin during mounting.

+- many redundant tags were removed
+- tags that are actually features (like `readonly`) were moved to `infos/features/storage` (currently not used by any tools but we intend to use this for the test framework and advanced mounting features)
+- tag `nodep` replaced by `infos/dependencies/_`
+- introduced `infos/environment` to indicate if environment variables can influence the plugin (or mountpoint)
+- tag `nodoc` renamed to `documented`
+- to avoid duplication, the tags are now described in header files:
+  - src/libs/tools/include/plugincontract.h
+  - src/libs/tools/include/pluginfeatures.h

+Done in collaboration with _(Markus Raab, Klemens Böswirth, René Schwaiger, <add name>)_.

 ### jni